Why is the application process so involved and detailed?

-Is there someone I can call with questions about my dog I adopted?
+Is there someone I can call with questions about the dog I adopted?

 Absolutely!
-We encourage people to come with us with issues via email or phone call as early as possible.
-Often times we can give you some helpful tips to nip the issue in the bud before it gets worse.
-That is one the greatest benefits of adopting a dog from a rescue, the resources of all of the people involved in rescue with their knowledge base and experience.
+We encourage people to come to us with issues via email or phone call as early as possible.
+Oftentimes we can give you some helpful tips to nip the issue in the bud before it gets worse.
+That is one the greatest benefits of adopting a dog from a rescue; the resources of all of the people involved in the rescue’s knowledge base and experience.

 Can I foster a dog before adopting?

 When requested, you have up to 2 weeks to finalize the adoption.
 During this time, BDR will hold your adoption fee and then deposit it after 2 weeks.